BOUSHABAMohammed/vagrant-spartacus/README.md

 ```sh
 vagrant --initAll up --provision
 ```

+### Important :
+- #### All vagrant commands line should be executed as admin if you are a Windows user
-#### (Note : all vagrant command line should be executed from the folder which contains source files)
+- #### all vagrant command line should be executed from the folder which contains source files

 6. Build & start Hybris  :
 ```sh